tokenika/eosfactory/docs/source/cases/symbolic_names.md

 <pre>
 The EOSIO accounts are indexed by their names, therefore the names have to be unique in the blockchain have the specific format.
-Then it is not possible to grasp any association betwin the account name and its function specified in the Ricardian Contract.
+Then it is not possible to grasp any association between the account name and its function specified in the Ricardian Contract.

 For example, if there is, in the Contract, a notion of an account keeping a